 A Few of My Favorites

 I own and love the following coffee table books.
-Though they weren’t released this year, these volumes are timeless.
+These volumes—like all good coffee table books worth their own weight—are timeless.

 This 486-page doorstopper of a book is a gorgeous centerpiece for any coffee table.
 It contains photos from every neighborhood in the Eternal City, ranging from the 1840s to today.
 I bought this book for myself because I couldn’t stand to wait for anyone else to give it to me!